gnagygergo/ReplitDemo/replit.md

 1. **Template Validation**: Before creating any records, the system verifies an active License Agreement Template exists
    - Queries for templates where current date falls between `ValidFrom` and `ValidTo` dates
-   - Filters by licence code: `"Online_Registration_Free"` (unique identifier for registration templates)
+   - Filters by template code: `"Online_Registration_Free"` (unique identifier for registration templates)
    - If no valid template exists, registration fails with error: "The system did not find a valid Licence Agreement Template to which this registration could be linked."

-2. **Company & User Creation**: Only proceeds after template validation
+2. **Company Creation**: Only proceeds after template validation
    - Creates company record with official name, alias, and registration ID
-   - Creates first admin user linked to the company
    - Ensures transactional integrity - no orphaned records if template is missing

-3. **Automated Agreement Provisioning**:
+3. **Automated Agreement Provisioning**: Created before user
-   - Uses `/api/licence-agreements-automated` endpoint
    - Creates license agreement with company ID and template ID
    - Calculates agreement validity period based on template's `agreementBaseDurationMonths`
    - Sets initial license seat allocation
+   - Returns licence agreement with ID to be used in user creation

+4. **User Creation**: Final step
+   - Creates first admin user linked to the company AND licence agreement
+   - Requires licenceAgreementId from step 3
+   - User is created with isAdmin = true for first company user

 ### Storage Methods
 - `getActiveOnlineRegistrationTemplate()`: Finds valid template for current date with "Online_Registration_Free" licence code